Physical Distancing Measures

 Students should exit buildings as quickly as possible upon class dismissal and not linger in hallways.

-Outdoors, all of us should avoid crowded areas, not gather in large groups, maintain a six-foot distance, and wear face coverings when we are interacting with other people.
+Outdoors, all of us should avoid crowded areas, not gather in large groups, and maintain a six-foot distance when we are interacting with other people.

-Furniture may be reconfigured, reduced, or marked to achieve physical distancing in offices, classrooms, and shared spaces by the office or department who occupies the space.
+Furniture has been reconfigured, reduced, or marked to achieve physical distancing in offices, classrooms, and shared spaces by the office or department who occupies the space.

-- Additional study locations will be available, allowing for many more students than normal to complete online coursework on our campuses while appropriately physical distancing.
+- Additional study locations are available, allowing for many more students than normal to complete online coursework on our campuses while appropriately physical distancing.

 - The university has very limited storage capacity for furniture removal.
 Please contact Frank Gonzalez, Director of Materials Management and Logistics for help with furniture reconfiguration.

 - With less furniture in the Albert B. Alkek Library and common areas in buildings, additional places have been transformed so that you can study and complete online coursework while physical distancing – including the LBJ Student Center Ballrooms.

 The shuttle bus schedule and occupancy has been modified to promote physical distancing.
 Students who utilize the transit system will be notified to plan for longer commute times and encouraged to walk or ride bicycles.